zhesun-0209/AI-For-Productivity-Paper-List/README.md

 ---

 ## 📢 News
-- [2026/04/] 📃 We created this repo to share updates and related literature!
+- [2026/04/] 📃 We created this repository to share updates and related literature!
 - [2026/04/] 🎉 Our survey is released!
 See # for the paper!

 ---